MLHale/nebraska-gencyber-modules/intro_to_first_principles/README.md

 ##### 6. Abstraction
+- What is abstraction?
+ - `Abstraction` is the concept that something complicated can be thought of and represented more simply.
+All models are abstractions - since they reduce the complexity of an object into something that is understandable.

 - How does abstraction contribute to cybersecurity?
-  - Remove/reduce any clutter that can distract the user or programmer to use a resource correctly.
+  - Remove/reduce any clutter that can distract the user or programmer from using a resource correctly.
   - Only provide the necessary details, while reducing the complexity to a set of essential characteristics.
   - Excess complexity may hide malicious behaviors.